international-rural-school-report-v2/backend/README.md

 ### /issues POST

 Requires `authorization` header w/ JWT.
-Expects an object with this format:
+Expects an object with this format as the request body:
 ```
 {
   "name": "User1",                // required/string